legend-shailendra/MDM-II-DWP-Shailendra-Kumar-CSE-C-253/README.md

 Author: André Delwyn Gopal

-Journal: The African Journal of Information and Communication (Issue 36, 2025)
+Journal: The African Journal of Information and Communication

 Link: https://www.researchgate.net/publication/399231545_How_web-interface_design_impacts_task_performance_cognitive_load_and_user_experience_UX_An_exploration_with_a_cohort_of_South_African_university_students